KorAP/Rabbid/README.md

 $ perl script/rabbid rabbid_import -c example -d t/example
 ```

-Rabbid can then be deployed like all
+Rabbid can be deployed like all
 [Mojolicious apps](http://mojolicio.us/perldoc/Mojolicious/Guides/Cookbook#DEPLOYMENT).
 The easiest way is to start the built-in server: